-It’s my mission to shine some light on the subject, and help inform pet parents on how to confidently navigate through the CBD marketplace!
+It’s my mission to shine some light on the subject of CBD for pets, and help inform pet parents on how to confidently navigate through the CBD marketplace!
 Here are my top three tips for finding the right CBD product for your pet.

 - Read the packaging carefully.

 So often, CBD companies leave really important information off of the packaging.